Unibet Rose Rockets

 The Unibet Rose Rockets are a Dutch UCI ProTeam status cycling team on a French license focusing on road bicycle racing.
 Bas Tietema created the team in 2023.
 The team upgraded from UCI Continental to UCI ProTeam status in 2024.

 History

-The main sponsor of the team is Unibet who sponsored a team back in 2006/2007 but because of a dispute with major race organizers over gambling companies being sponsors they pulled out.
+The main sponsor of the team is Unibet.
+They previously sponsored a different team in 2006/2007.
+However, owing to a dispute with major race organizers over gambling companies being sponsors they pulled out.
 Now with other teams having sponsors which are lotteries, Unibet decided to come back to professional cycling, although from 2028 teams sponsored by gambling companies will not be able to race in Belgium.

 2023

 Hugo Haak joined as Team Manager in 2023 after coaching on the Track for the past few years.

 The team's calendar for 2023 consisted of mostly Belgian and Dutch races.
 The team's biggest victory was stage 1 of the ZLM Tour by Yentl Vandevelde.
 Despite this success, Vandevelde was let go by the team for 2024.